Tutorials19 min read

 Khonok Lee

-How to make a video player prototype thumbnail
+How to prototype a video player prototype thumbnail

 With the digital age's ever-growing influence, music and video have firmly established themselves as our primary sources of entertainment.
 When tasked with designing an app centered around audio and video experiences, one pivotal factor emerges: advanced prototyping.